Lapricode/robotic_manipulators_playground/README.md

 This is a python tkinter GUI for designing, simulating and controlling serial robotic manipulators (with open kinematic chains), that also gives a solution to the obstacles avoidance problem.

-The program uses the classic Denavit - Hartenberg parameterization.
+The program uses the classic Denavit - Hartenberg parameterization for the robots kinematics.
 The modified Denavit - Hartenberg parameterization and the (more modern) Product of Exponentials (POE) method are not addressed here.

 The program can be run in both Windows and Linux.